working-group-two/docs.wgtwo.com/README.md

 # WGTwo  API docs v0

-This is the project for WGTwo API docs v0, hosted at [docs.wgtwo.com/](https://docs.wgtwo.com/).
+This is the project for WGTwo API docs v0, hosted at [v0.docs.wgtwo.com/](https://v0.docs.wgtwo.com/).

+Prior to 2023-03-29 these docs were hosted on docs.wgtwo.com.

 ## Contributing
 Check out [CONTRIBUTING.md](CONTRIBUTING.md) and add your content to [docs/](docs/)